 - The soil in our garden isn’t good for growing most plants.
 If your soil isn’t great or you are planting your roses in a container, you’ll want to choose a good gardening soil from your local nursery.
-I’ve always stuck with Miracle-Gro because it works & it’s a name I can trust.

 - Before I talked to my Grandpa, I didn’t understand why pruning was important.
 It didn’t make sense to me that you would cut a plant back far in order for it to grow.
 But now I realize that it’s to get rid of the dead or damaged part of the bush.
 Early spring is the best time to prune your roses.
 Make your cut about 1/4 inch above a leaf bud.